 will be strained.

 You also have to accept the fact that not every child has the potential to be raised as an elite athlete.
-He may not like sports or have the right physical conditions, for example, due to illnesses beyond your control.
-For his sake, you should support your child with good advice, regardless of the decisions he makes.
+He or she may not like sports or have the right physical conditions, for example, due to illnesses beyond your control.
+For kid’s sake, you should support your child with good advice, regardless of the decisions he makes.

 #2 – Instill good habits from an early age – and be the best example

 Sports have become incredibly demanding.
 Today, talent alone is not enough to be among the best.
 This requires huge amounts of work and many sacrifices.
-To facilitate the whole process, instill good habits from an early age.
+To facilitate the whole process, install good habits from an early age.
 As a parent, you are the greatest authority for your child.
 If you do not follow the advice you give yourself – your child probably won’t either.
+And you won’t be able to raise an elite athlete.

 Stop smoking and don’t drink alcohol.
 Introduce a wholesome diet in your home – healthy fats, lots of fruits and vegetables, adequate amounts of protein and carbohydrates.
 If you have any doubts about what diet will be suitable for your child – ask your dietician.
 A good specialist will prepare a table of requirements for specific micro and macro components as well as nutrition plans you can introduce in your kitchen.